microsoft/powercat-code-components/ProgressIndicator/README.md

 The control accepts the following properties:

 -   **Label** - Optional label for spinner.
--   **Percentage Complete** - Percentage of the operation completed, on the scale of 0 to 1.
-If not set Indeterminate Indicator will be shown.
+-   **Percentage Complete** - Percentage of the operation completed, on the scale of 0 to 100.
 -   **Type of Indicator** -
     -   **Default Indicator**
     -   **Indeterminate Indicator**